| Title | Detention |

 Interactive Puzzles

-Puzzles echo Silent Hill’s object-based challenges, with first-person interactions that demand attention.
+Puzzles echo Silent Hill’s object-based challenges, with first-person interactions demanding attention.
 Like Spirit Hunter: Death Mark, they support multiple endings, rewarding exploration.

 Save Shrines offer brief safety before the next nightmare.